Australian Water Polo League

 The Australian Water Polo League (formerly known as the Australian National Water Polo League) is the premier Australian domestic water polo competition.
 The men's league was established in 1990 with the women's league following in 2004.
-The league is administered by Water Polo Australia, and is contested by eleven clubs, each fielding a women's and a men's team.
-As of 2024 five clubs are based in Sydney and one each in Melbourne, Adelaide, Brisbane, Fremantle, Newcastle and Perth.
+The league is administered by Water Polo Australia, and is contested by 10 clubs, each fielding a women's and a men's team.
+As of 2026 five clubs are based in Sydney and one each in Melbourne, Brisbane, Fremantle, Newcastle and Perth.

-Seasons of the AWL run from January to April and include a 28-round regular season, followed by a finals series playoff involving the six highest-placed teams, which culminates in a grand final match.
+Seasons of the AWL run from January to March and include an 18-round regular season, followed by a finals series playoff involving the six highest-placed teams, which culminates in a grand final match.

 Competition format

 Regular season

-The regular season runs during the Australian summer, from January to April of each year.
-The competition consists of 28 rounds, with each team playing every other team twice.
+The regular season runs during the Australian summer, from January to March of each year.
+The competition consists of 18 rounds, with each team playing every other team twice.
 Each match sees the teams awarded points based on the following scale: